 This is the Google page on those IMEs, and if that looks good then from there you can go to the Home page to download:

 For Windows 10, 8, 7 (and maybe XP), there is also:

 the original Wubi Zixing, direct from the source,

 and here's a Wubi discussion forum in Chinese,

 There are many free variations out there.
 I'll let you be the judge of which is best:

-Wubi input has also been included in many third-party suites, but last time I checked most had not been updated for Windows 7 or Vista.
+Wubi input has also been included in many third-party suites, but last time I checked most had not been updated since Windows XP.

-For example, Chinese Plus and Chinese Star are distributed in the USA with English and Chinese instructions and support from a company called Suntendy.
+For example, Chinese Plus and Chinese Star were distributed in the USA with English and Chinese instructions and support from a company called Suntendy.
 I believe Suntendy is out of business, but you may still be able to search for downloads of those software products.